odinuv/web/articles/sql-aggregation/index.md

 ### TOP X
 Other applications of limiting the number of query results are queries such as "TOP 10 best customers" or "TOP 10 smallest persons".
-There is a certain confusion about how many results should such such a query return.
+There is a certain confusion about how many results should such a query return.
 There are three options (assuming the top 10 smallest persons problem):

 - Order persons by their height descending and return the first 10 rows.